 Database access is limited to the application server cluster via IP white listing, meaning external computers are blocked from accessing the database directly.
 The database is secured with a password known only to CognisantMD system administrators.

-For more information on the type of personal health information that is stored, please consult this article.
+For more information, please consult this article on the type of personal health information that is stored.

 As an additional, redundant level of security, all transmitted patient data is encrypted using a private key, defined by and known only by the clinic administrator.
 CognisantMD system administrators do not have access to this key and will never require it.
 This key ensures that even the most trusted CognisantMD administrators are completely unable to read patient charts.